canonical/ubuntu.com/templates/legal/ubuntu-advantage-service-description/index.md

   3. MAAS support.
   4. Providing native images for a chosen hypervisor.
   5. Additional exclusions match those of the applicable Ubuntu Advantage for Infrastructure service offering.

 <div class="p-top"><a href="#" class="p-top__link">Back to top</a></div>

+<h2 id="uasd-desktop-support">Desktop support</h2>

+1. Desktop support services are subject to the exceptions listed below.
+2. Scope.
+Desktop support covers all packages in the base Ubuntu desktop image and packages necessary for basic network authentication and connectivity using sssd, winbind, network-manager, and network-manager plugins in the Ubuntu Main repository.
+3. Out of scope.
+  1. Dual-booting (cohabitating with other operating systems).
+  2. Peripherals which are not certified to work with Ubuntu.
+  3. Community flavours of Ubuntu.
+  4. Support for architectures other than x86_64.

+<div class="p-top"><a href="#" class="p-top__link">Back to top</a></div>